Operation Portcullis: Convoy plan

-Convoy MW 14 consisted of the Agwimonte (6,679 gross register tons [grt]), Alcoa Prospector (6,797 grt), Suffolk (13,890 grt) and Glenartney (9,795 grt) which had a naval crew.
+Convoy MW 14 consisted of the Agwimonte (6,679 gross register tons [GRT]), Alcoa Prospector (6,797 GRT), Suffolk (13,890 GRT) and Glenartney (9,795 GRT) which had a naval crew.
 A continuous escort was provided by seven Hunt-class destroyers of the 12th Destroyer Flotilla, comprising HMS Aldenham, Belvoir, Croome, Exmoor, Hursley, Tetcott and the Greek Pindos after the tanker Yoruba Linda joined from Benghazi with its two escorts.
 The next day, the 6-inch cruiser [6 in] HMS Orion with the destroyers Pakenham, Petard and Vasilissa Olga were to join from Alexandria.
 When south-west of Crete, the convoy was to be met by the 5.25-inch cruisers [5.25 in] Dido and Euryalus, with the fleet destroyers HMS Jervis, Javelin, Kelvin, Nubian of Force K (Rear-Admiral Arthur Power) from Malta.

 Convoy MW 14

-During the evening of 1 December, convoy MW 14 departed Port Said and on 2 December, rendezvoused with the tanker Yorba Linda and two Hunt-class destroyers.
+During the evening of 1 December, Convoy MW 14 departed Port Said and on 2 December, rendezvoused with the tanker Yorba Linda and two Hunt-class destroyers.
 Next day, the cruiser Orion and three destroyers arrived from Alexandria and on 4 December, when south-west of Crete, the convoy was joined by Force K, comprising two cruisers and four destroyers from Malta.
 The convoy steamed for Malta at 16 kn, receiving only a few ineffectual attacks from Axis torpedo-bombers.
 The convoy reached Grand Harbour early on 5 December and received the customary welcome from the populace and garrison.
-As the swift unloading of the ships began, congestion in the harbour was relieved by Operation MH 2, the dispatch of Convoy ME 11 on 7 December, containing Yoruba Linda from MW 14 and eight ships from Pedestal and Stoneage.
+As the swift unloading of the ships began, congestion in the harbour was relieved by Operation MH 2, the dispatch of Convoy ME 11 on 7 December, containing Yoruba Linda from Convoy MW 14 and eight ships from Pedestal and Stoneage.
 By 9 December the ships were unloaded.

 Aftermath

 Analysis

 Stoneage and Portcullis delivered 56000 LT of cargo, not including fuel oils; once the Portcullis ships had unloaded, enough flour was on the island to last until May 1943, food and fodder were sufficient until March and cooking fuels until April, even after some small ration increases.
-The success of Portcullis led to the institution of the Quadrangle operations, regular voyages by pairs of ships accompanying ordinary west-bound convoys supplying the Eighth Army in its advance from El Agheila to Tunisia.
-The ships would be met off Benghazi by escorts from Malta and sail northwards to Malta, protected by the 15th Cruiser Squadron from a possible sortie by the Italian fleet at Taranto.
+The success of Portcullis led to the institution of the Quadrangle operations, regular voyages by pairs of ships accompanying ordinary west-bound convoys supplying the Eighth Army advancing from El Agheila to Tunisia.
+The ships would be met off Benghazi by escorts from Malta and sail northwards, protected by the 15th Cruiser Squadron from a possible sortie by the Italian fleet at Taranto.